calabash/x-platform-example/README.md

 This will install Calabash and gems in a `~/.calabash` directory.

+On Windows we recommend: http://rubyinstaller.org/ and latest Ruby.
+Then follow the instructions below.

 # Or do-it-yourself

 Or if you're already a Ruby user, make sure you have bundler installed: